lextm/jekyll-theme-chirpy/_posts/2008-3-5-grapevine-voice-signing-assemblies.md

 So how to generate a key file yourself?
 When I was a newbie I did not know until I read the readme file of .NET SDK 2.0.
 Using sn.exe is not hard but is it intuitive?

-That’s why now I add an item in Project Aid of CBC.
+That's why now I add an item in Project Aid of CBC.

 Click this item and CBC will generate a key file for you and add it to your project.
 The result is like this,